roddhjav/pass-import/CONTRIBUTING.rst

       path: mymanager.csv

-5) Check the tests success, ensure the coverage does not decrease and the code health passes.
+5) Check the success of the tests, ensure the coverage does not decrease and the code health passes.

 Naming convention
 ~~~~~~~~~~~~~~~~~

-- The classname is not linked to the command name.
+- The class name is not linked to the command name.
 It is common to name it as
   follow: ``ManagerNameFormat()``.
 - If a class has both import and export capabilities, it is common to name it
-  direcly by its manager.
+  directly by its manager.
 It should also be the default class for the manager.
 - Always sort the classes in alphabetic order.